legobeat/ethjs-provider-http/docs/developer-guide.md

 ## NPM Practice

-Across all `ethjs-` repos, we enforce version hardening (i.e. "0.0.3" not "^0.0.3").
-We want to reduce potential hazardous install changes from dependancies as much as possible to ensure package preformace, testing, security and design.
-Please make sure all your commits and PR's are version hardend if you are installing or removing new packages.

 After build staging it is the `lib` folder which actually gets published to NPM.
 This allows for easy inclusion into other modules which may not use babel transpiling or which may not support es2015+.

 ## NPM/Node Version Requirements